 The advisors for all medical assisting students is either the Medical Assisting Program Director or Medical Assisting Full-Time Faculty.
-A file for each student enrolled in the Medical Assisting Program is maintained in a locked file in the Program Director’s office.
+An electronic file for each student enrolled in the Medical Assisting Program is maintained within the CCC Registrar's system.
 The file contains documents pertaining and relevant to the students’ program compliance and advisement.

-All students will have a criminal background check and drug testing performed before they can be granted complete acceptance to the MEDA program.
-Permission and payment for the check when registering for MEDA 1250, MEDA 1290, and MEDA 1310.
-Acceptance will be provisional until the results of the background check and drug testing are obtained.
-The cost of the background check and drug testing will be the responsibility of the student.
+All students will have a criminal background check and urine drug screen performed before they can be granted complete acceptance to the MEDA program.
+Permission and payment for the check when applying for the MEDA program.
+Acceptance will be provisional until the results of the background check and drug screen are obtained.
+The cost of the background check and drug screen will be the responsibility of the student.
 See Student Drug Testing Guidelines in General Information.

-Students will be working with human body fluids and will be doing a phlebotomy rotation at a medical setting for MEDA 2330 (Lab I) and will need to be immunized against Hepatitis B virus (the most common pathogen found in human body fluids).
+Students will be working with human body fluids and will be doing a practicum rotation at a clinical setting for MEDA 2420 and will need to be immunized against Hepatitis B virus (the most common pathogen found in human body fluids).
 This is a series of three shots - the second shot is given 6 weeks after the original, and the third shot is given 6 months after the original.

-Students will need to provide proof that they have either completed or begun the series before beginning MEDA 2330.
+Students will need to provide proof that they have completed the series before beginning MEDA 2330.
 The series must be completed by the end of the second semester.
 Students will need to have a tuberculin (TB) or PPD test performed.
-They will need to provide proof that they have completed the test, and provide the results within the first four weeks of MEDA 2330.
+They will need to provide proof that they have completed the test.

-Failure to provide proof of the hepatitis immunizations and TB testing will exclude the student from the required phlebotomy rotation.
+Failure to provide proof of the hepatitis immunizations and TB testing will exclude the student from the required practicum rotation.
 The cost of the immunizations/exam will be the responsibility of the student.

 Practicum and Laboratory

-Dress Code Students will be required to wear white pants or scrubs (color does not matter), appropriate shoes, and/or a laboratory coat every scheduled laboratory and clinical skills assessment day.
-The shoes can be either uniform shoes or clean white athletic shoes.
+Dress Code: Students will be required to wear white pants or scrubs (color does not matter), appropriate shoes, and/or a laboratory coat every scheduled laboratory and clinical skills assessment day.
+The shoes can be either uniform shoes or clean white athletic shoes (no slippers or crocs).
 Tattoos, facial jewelry and other forms of body art must not be visible when working in any practicum or laboratory facilities or CCC classroom.
 No more than two earrings can be present in a pierced ear.
 Artificial fingernails are not allowed in the program area by students.
 Natural nails should be kept less than ¼ inch long from the finger tips.

 Body Art, Jewelry and Piercings